 The designer works with stakeholders to ensure the character exemplifies everything his or her collaborators are looking for to meet the aesthetic requirements of the project brief.

-Generally their tools range from pen and paper when developing rough sketches and evolves into using sophisticated digital tools such as Adobe Photoshop and Pixologic ZBrush to add colour, texture and mobility to create a realistic 3D rendering.
+Generally, their tools range from pen and paper when developing rough sketches and evolve into using sophisticated digital tools such as Adobe Photoshop and Pixologic ZBrush to add color, texture, and mobility to create a realistic 3D rendering.

 The Digital Effects Artist Program